emilynordmann/AllOfUs-intro-to-r/docs/index.md

 csl: include/apa.csl
 link-citations: yes
 description: | # edit
-  The accompanying book for the *All of Us* Research Program Intro to R and Data Vizualisation course.
+  The accompanying book for the *All of Us* Research Program Intro to R and Data Visualization course.
 url: https://emilynordmann.github.io/AllOfUs-intro-to-r # edit
 github-repo: emilynordmann/AllOfUs-intro-to-r # edit
 cover-image: images/logos/logo.png # replace with your logo